mandober/rust-debrief/syntax/literals.md

 - double-quote must be escaped with a backslash to represent itself
 - line-break characters are allowed
   - they represent themselves, except for
-  - line continuination: when a backslash occurs immediately before the newline, then the line is continued; the backslash, the newline, and all whitespace at the beginning of the next line is ignored.
+  - line continuation: when a backslash occurs immediately before the newline, then the line is continued; the backslash, the newline, and all whitespace at the beginning of the next line is ignored.
 - supported characters: all unicode
 - supported escapes: Whitespace, Null, Backslash, Quote, ASCII, Unicode
 - examples: